 One of the biggest issues for most people who want to do dumbbell exercises at home is the cost of getting a wide enough range of weights.

 One of the products that a few of my clients were buying for their home fitness gyms is the Bowflex SelectTech range, so I decided I needed to take a closer look at it.

-And I found some pretty interesting surprises.
+And I found some pretty exciting facts.
 Read more as I review the Bowflex SelectTech 552 dumbbells.

 What Are Bowflex SelectTech Dumbbells?

 Bowflex SelectTech dumbbells are adjustable dumbbells that take advantage of a unique dial system to adjust the weight settings.

-The reason I believe these Bowflex adjustable dumbbells have become so popular in online reviews is how easy and fast it is to adjust and change the weights.
+I believe these Bowflex adjustable dumbbells have become so popular in online reviews because of how easy and fast it is to adjust and change the weights.

-You can have both dumbbells adjusted in about 5 seconds, which could be important and highly beneficial for anyone who needs to maintain certain heart rates in between sets.
+You can have both dumbbells adjusted in about 5 seconds, which could be essential and highly beneficial for anyone who needs to maintain specific heart rates in between sets.